albertoecf/llm_inferece/docs/fast_inference_with_mk1.md

 ```

-We will define some variables to configure our execution
+We will define the following variables to configure our execution

-MODEL_TO_USE:  [Mixtral 8x7B Instruct](https://blog.unrealspeech.com/mixtral-8x7b-instruct-comprehensive-guide/#:~:text=1%3F-,Mixtral%2D8x7B%2DInstruct%2Dv0.,produce%20high%2Dquality%20text%20outputs.) generative model designed to produce high-quality text outputs
+* MODEL_TO_USE:  [Mixtral 8x7B Instruct](https://blog.unrealspeech.com/mixtral-8x7b-instruct-comprehensive-guide/#:~:text=1%3F-,Mixtral%2D8x7B%2DInstruct%2Dv0.,produce%20high%2Dquality%20text%20outputs.) generative model designed to produce high-quality text outputs
-[IMAGE_TO_USE](https://modal.com/docs/reference/modal.Image): Utilize the Debian Slim container image, which serves as the foundation for running functions smoothly
+* [IMAGE_TO_USE](https://modal.com/docs/reference/modal.Image): Utilize the Debian Slim container image, which serves as the foundation for running functions smoothly
-GPU_CONFIG: Configure the system with [Nvidia A10G](https://modal.com/pricing) for accelerated performance.
+* GPU_CONFIG: Configure the system with [Nvidia A10G](https://modal.com/pricing) for accelerated performance.

-Lets define them
+We declare them in a python file

 ```
 MODEL_TO_USE ="mk1-flywheel-latest-mistral-7b-instruct"